-Even though lenders usually do not have to provide notice to you before the repossession, in many cases they have to inform you about certain issues regarding the repossession after it occurs.
+Even though lenders usually don't have to provide notice to you before the repossession, in many cases, they have to inform you about certain issues regarding the repossession after it occurs.

 Usually, the notice must contain the following information: